In a day and age where efficiency is an obsession in literally anything we do…

 You already know why convection vaporizers are more efficient, just to quickly recap:

-- Convection heats your herb more thoroughly and evenly which leads to a more complete extraction, and;
+- Convection heats your herb more thoroughly and evenly which leads to more complete extraction, and;

-- Convection only exposes your herb to the heat while you’re drawing (not waisting your precious cannabinoids).
+- Convection only exposes your herb to the heat while you’re drawing (not wasting your precious cannabinoids).

 Ok…but why do you need distance between the heating element and bowl?